galenjdove/devops-interview-questions/README.md

 * When would you ever not want to use a CDN?

+> Frequent changes to file assets.
+Takes a while to propogate and control versions.
+Regions rely on DNS resolution, sometimes is not 100% reliable

 #### Linux Questions

 * What are RAID 0, 1, 5, 6 and 10?